Wychbold: Governance

 Wychbold is primarily governed by Dodderhill Parish Council, which performs maintenance on the village's public areas.
 It is then governed by Wychavon District Council.
-It falls within the Mid Worcestershire constituency, being represented in Parliament by Nigel Huddleston.
+It falls within the Redditch constituency, being represented in Parliament by Chris Bloore.

 Wychbold falls under Ombersley division within Worcestershire County Council and is represented by Peter Tomlinson.

 Geography and demography

 Wychbold is located between the towns of Droitwich Spa and Bromsgrove.
 The River Salwarpe runs around the outside of the village.

 Nearby villages include Upton Warren and Stoke Prior to the north-east, and Rashwood to the south-west.

 The Droitwich transmitting station is located just outside the village, near Upton Warren.

-At the 2011 UK census, Wychbold had a population of 1,366 in 586 dwellings.
-16.9% of the population were under the age of 16 and 11.1% were aged 75 and over.
-The White British ethnic group made up 93.1% of the population.
+At the 2021 UK census, Wychbold had a population of 2,001.
+The White ethnic group made up 93.5% of the population, whilst Christianity was the largest religion, at 54%.

 In recent years, Wychbold has seen the development of multiple housing estates, such as the Elmbridge Gardens site built in 2014.
 The increase in population put pressure on the village's school, with rising demand for admissions places forcing the school to expand.
 Plans for further housing developments have been criticised, citing pressures on local infrastructure.